blackgrape2025/peterdavanzo-site/content/writing/good-judgement.md

 The question becomes: which answers do I trust?

 I could listen to experts.
 A doctor still knows far more medicine than I do.
 He could tell me about that intermittent pain under my right rib when I lean a certain way.
-Ask an AI about the same problem and receive an answer that sounds remarkably like it came from my doctor.
+Ask an AI about the same problem and it gives an answer that sounds remarkably like it came from my doctor.

 Listening to experts is the easy part.